 Snipe-IT is a free, open source IT asset management system written in PHP.
 Snipe-IT was made for IT asset management, to enable IT departments to track who has which laptop, when it was purchased, which software licenses and accessories are available, and so on.
 In this step by step guide I will show you how to install Snipe-IT on your Synology NAS using Docker and Portainer.

 Go to File Station and open the docker folder.
-Inside the docker folder, create two new folders and name one snipeit and one mariadb.
+Inside the docker folder, create two new folders and name one snipeit and one snipeitdb.
 Follow the instructions in the image below.

 Log into Portainer using your username and password.
-On the Portainer left sidebar click on Stacks then + Add stack.
+On the left sidebar in Portainer, click on Stacks then + Add stack.
 Follow the instructions in the image below.

 In the Name field type in snipeit.
 Follow the instructions in the image below.